FEMALES THRIVING WITH

 • Difficulties with eye contact.

-• Emotional regulation/expression challenges.
+• Emotional regulation/identification/expression challenges.

 • Literal thinking and interpretation.

-• Stimming (repetitive behaviors for self-regulation).
+• Stimming (repetitive behaviors for self-stimulation).

 • Anxiety and depression

-What is a neurodivergent specialist?
+What is a neurodivergence specialist?

 How is a specialist different than a general counselor or therapist?